 Natural Gas Deregulation

-The natural gas industry was also heavily impacted by the oil crisis.
+This oil crisis would have a huge impact on the natural gas industry and eventually lead to the deregulation of natural gas.
 Desiring more affordable energy than electricity or petroleum, energy consumers turned en masse to natural gas.
+For those unaware, natural gas is a source of energy from fossil fuels that has been used for heat for hundreds of years and was eventually used to generate electricity.
 This sudden shift caused significant shortages in natural gas markets across the country.

 This partial deregulation of natural gas rates helped to lessen the strain on the market and propel the country’s natural gas technology and policies forward in a big way.